eth-educators/eth-docker-docs/website/docs/Usage/ReverseProxy.md

 ---
 id: ReverseProxy
-title: "Additional security: Reverse Proxy"
+title: "Additional security: Secure Web Proxy"
-sidebar_label: Reverse Proxy
+sidebar_label: Secure Web Proxy
 ---

-You can use the "[traefik](https://traefik.io/)" reverse proxy to get to the Grafana Dashboard and Prysm Web UI via https:// instead of insecure http://.
+You can use the "[traefik](https://traefik.io/)" secure web proxy to get to the Grafana Dashboard and Prysm Web UI via https:// instead of insecure http://.
 It can also be used to encrypt the RPC and WS ports of your eth1 node, so they are reachable via https:// and wss:// respectively.